sateffen/disuware/docs/run-config-json.md

 ## cluster

 **Description**: Defines the cluster mode to use for this run config.
 If not configured disuware will not setup a cluster at all, and run the config just like usual.
-If configured disuware will fork processes like configured with the node cluster module.
+If configured to, disuware will fork processes like configured with the node cluster module.

 **Type**: Object